 J. Keith Saliba, award-winning author of Death in the Highlands: The Siege of Special Forces Camp Plei Me, returns to the fiery crucible of America’s final harrowing year in Vietnam.

-Drawing on archival research, interviews with combat veterans, and perspectives from all sides, J. Keith Saliba takes you into the heat of the fight—both on the battlefield and at the bargaining table.
-Can Hanoi’s massive invasion be rolled back before South Vietnam collapses?
-And what of Nixon’s “honorable peace”?
-After sacrificing so much blood and treasure, would America’s nearly two-decade effort to realize a stable and non-communist South Vietnamese republic finally come to fruition?
-The coming months would tell the tale.
+Can Hanoi's massive invasion be rolled back before South Vietnam collapses?
+And what of Nixon's "honorable peace"?
+After sacrificing so much blood and treasure, would America's nearly two-decade effort to realize a stable and non-communist South Vietnamese republic finally come to pass?
+The answers would decide the fate of the Indochinese people for decades to come.